GurSych/CelluarAutomatonLibrary/README.md

 `23 line` Calling draw(_rule_) method<br>
 `24 line` Calling step() method<br>
 <br>**What actually happends in our _rule-function_?**<br>
 Firstly I initialise `neighbours_num` variable that will represent number of live-cells near of the cell.
-Then I start count these neighbours - I use this code
+Then I start count these neighbours using this cycle

 ```cpp
 for(bool* n_cell : p.second) // check each neighbour-cell